hadiscada/iconizer/README.md

 # iconizer

-this small win desktop application is for creating icon. you can pick some icon from MaterialDesign icon pack and create icon file. it can save icon to PNG file and ICO file.
+this small windows desktop application is for creating icon. you can pick some icon from MaterialDesign icon pack and create icon file. it can save icon to PNG file and ICO file.